FDA takes more time to decide on e-cigarettes

-The US Food and Drug Administration said on Thursday it will need more time to decide whether the biggest-selling e-cigarette products may remain on the market.
+(CNN) -- The US Food and Drug Administration said on Thursday it will need more time to decide whether the biggest-selling e-cigarette products may remain on the market -- a delay that infuriated pediatricians and anti-tobacco advocates.

 The FDA said it has taken action on about 93% of the submitted applications, something it called "significant progress."
 The agency did not announce a decision yet on products from the leading e-cigarette company Juul Labs.